VectorInstitute/vec-playbook/templates/README.md

 ## Running Templates

-All launchers follow the same pattern: use `uv run python -m <package>.launch` with Hydra overrides that select compute presets, requeue behaviour, and any template-specific hyperparameters. uv will automatically detect the virtual environment located in `.venv` of your CWD.
+All launchers follow the same pattern: use `uv run python -m <templatee>.launch` with Hydra overrides that select compute presets, requeue behaviour, and any template-specific hyperparameters. uv will automatically detect the virtual environment located in `.venv` of your CWD.
 The templates are automatically loaded as python modules by `uv`.
 If you add your own template you will have to sync the virtual environment using `uv sync`.

 ### Command Pattern